 The options available at US Curriculum for our students are:

-All of our A-level subjects are taught by specialist teachers who have a passion for their subject and who are there to support our students as they make their choices for university and beyond.
-The A-levels’ combination of rigour and specialism makes it an ideal preparation both for university and working life.
+All of our A Level subjects are taught by specialist teachers who have a passion for their subject and who are there to support our students as they make their choices for university and beyond.
+The A Level combination of rigour and specialism makes it an ideal preparation both for university and working life.

-The options available at A Levels for our students are:
+The options available at A Level for our students are:

-As a school who is situated in the UAE, we also run the Ministry of Education Curriculum.
+As a school which is situated in the UAE, we also run the Ministry of Education Curriculum.